Life Alert Medical Alert System Price and Value in 2026

 Final Thoughts on Life Alert’s Pricing and Value

 With nearly 40 years of experience and one of the most recognizable names in the industry, Life Alert offers peace of mind to older adults and their families.
-Their monthly rates and installation fees are very high and a three-year contract is required, but Life Alert is a solid option for simple, reliable protection.
+Their monthly rates and installation fees are very high, and a three-year contract is required, but Life Alert is a solid option for simple, reliable protection.
 You’ll be able to count on the devices for years to come, so Life Alert is worth considering if it fits your budget.
-Read our 2025 Life Alert review to learn more about the provider.
+Read our 2026 Life Alert review to learn more about the provider.

 Check out our hands-on video review of Life Alert’s systems below for a closer look.